 Bike box hire

-Any Chester Tri Club member can hire a club bike box.
+Any Chester Tri Club member can hire a club bike box (one box only per member).
 A small charge of £10 for up to 2 weeks or £20 for 2 to 4 weeks is required to cover the running costs of the boxes.
 The maximum loan period for any loan is normally 4 weeks.

 You can check out bike box availability here.